 Jesus was dead, cut off from the land of the living.
-But now we read that he sees his offspring, his descendents.
+But now we read that he sees his offspring, his descendants.
 "He will see his offspring and prolong his days, and the will of the LORD will prosper in his hand."
 Jesus had fathered no children in an earthly sense.
-Then who are his descendents, his offspring?
+Then who are his descendants, his offspring?
 They are the Holy Christian Church, the communion of saints, they are all believers.
 Scripture tells believers: "You are all sons of God through faith in Christ Jesus."
 (Galatians 3:26).
 Those who believe - they become his children.
 How can a dead man see his offspring?
 The answer is in the Scriptures.
 He will rise from the dead.
 His days will be prolonged.
 And not only does he live, but "the will of the LORD will prosper in his hand."

 "He will see his offspring and prolong his days, and the will of the LORD will prosper in his hand."
-Here the mystery of the treatment accorded by God to the sinless Servant is set forth.
-His sufferings, his bruises, were divinely inflicted; He bore the sins and sicknesses of mankind by the specific counsel and foreknowledge of God.
+In these words we see the treatment of God the Father toward his only-begotten Son, the sinless Servant.
+His sufferings, his beatings, his pains, his death, were divinely inflicted.
+He bore the sins of mankind by the specific counsel and foreknowledge of God.

-His very soul, his life, was offered as a vicarious guilt offering, in voluntary surrender, a complete ransom.
+Christ's very soul, his life, was offered as a vicarious guilt offering, in voluntary surrender, paying a complete ransom for all of sinful mankind.
 But now comes the fruit.
 The Servant, having died, now sees his offspring, his spiritual children, born to him as the result of the Gospel-message.
-Having died, He prolongs his days, for now he lives forevermore.
+Having died, he prolongs his days, for now he lives forever, sitting at the right hand of the Father in heaven in glory and honor.